-With its new JeanRichard Aquascope Diver Monocoque automatic diving watch, the Swiss brand successfully bridges the stylistic gap between its original Aquascope and Highlands collections.
-Besides the refreshed dial, the new version of the Aquascope Monocoque has also received the same self-winding movement that powers the new limited edition Highlands CDC Carbon that was released last month.
+With its new JeanRichard Aquascope Diver Monocoque, the Swiss brand successfully bridges the stylistic gap between its original Aquascope and the newer Highlands collections.
+Besides the refreshed dial, the 2013 version of the Aquascope Monocoque has also received the same self-winding movement that powers the new limited edition Highlands CDC Carbon that was released last month.

-While the watch still comes in a cushion-shaped, black PVD-coated stainless steel case 44.5 millimeters in diameter and almost 12 millimeters thick (a very slender body for a watch rated for 30ATM of water resistance), it features a radically updated dial.
+While the watch still comes in a cushion-shaped, black PVD-coated stainless steel case 44.5 millimeters in diameter and almost 12 millimeters thick (an impressively slender body for a watch rated for 30ATM of water resistance), it features a radically updated dial.

 According to specifications, the watch is now powered by the same Caliber JR60 automatic movement that animates the aforementioned Highlands CDC Carbon.
 It looks like this is going to be the new workhorse movement for the Swiss-based brand.
-Although previously I had an impression that it was an in-house movement for the brand that seemed to refuse to buy ebauches from third-party manufacturers, I now stand corrected and acknowledge that the mechanism is actually a redecorated and fine-tuned version of a Sellita ebauche (probably, the well-known SW200).
+Although previously I had an impression that it was an in-house movement for the brand that refused to buy ebauches from third-party manufacturers, I now stand corrected and acknowledge that the mechanism is actually a redecorated and fine-tuned version of a Sellita blank movement (the well-known SW200).

 Unfortunately, I wasn’t able to find information as per its recommended minimum price.